 But it was a good tasting cake and I like Crisco’s method of making a pound cake with oil and using the easiest mixing method in the world, the muffin method.

 The texture is kind of like a really dense, sweet, muffin.
 Not entirely, just sort of.
 It is definitely a heavier than usual cake, but that is a benefit because it makes it more amenable to grilling without falling apart.
 But that doesn’t mean you have to grill it, because it’s perfectly fine iced and served by the slice.

 And then there’s the issue of how clean your grill is.
-I’m not saying my grilled cake slices tasted completely like smoke, chicken and cajun seasoning, but let’s just say there were some subtle nuances in the background.
+I’m not saying my grilled pound cake slices tasted completely like smoke, chicken and Cajun seasoning, but let’s just say there were some subtle nuances in the background.
 I preferred the cake un-grilled, but loved the idea.

 Finally, I didn’t use the lemon and almond extract, but rather a mixture of McCormick Vanilla, Butter & Nut extract and Sonoma Syrup’s Vanilla Bean Crush.
 Using oil instead of butter wasn’t a problem as far as flavor goes because the cake had plenty of it.
 Do make sure you use really fresh, good quality vegetable oil.
 If the oil is older you might detect it in the cake.